 3.1 ELIGIBLE VEHICLES (Mandatory for all SCCA sanctioned RallyCross events.
-See Article 2.1)
+See Section 2.1)

 A RallyCross event is open to any fixed-roof, four-wheeled, mass-produced passenger vehicle that can pass safety inspection.
-This includes electric and hybrid vehicles, convertibles with an approved hardtop attached, targa types with factory panel in place, and t-tops with factory panels in place.
+This includes electric and hybrid vehicles, convertibles with an approved hardtop attached, targa types with factory panel in place, and t-tops with factory panels in place, and properly equipped UTVs.
 A vehicle that meets the definition above but was not originally sold in the United States (e.g. Canada, Japan/JDM or Europe-only vehicle) is eligible if it meets applicable safety and preparation allowance requirements.
 If the Event Chairman after consultation with the Event Safety Steward determines at his discretion that a vehicle cannot safely negotiate the course, it may be excluded.
-The following types of vehicles are currently not eligible to compete in Stock, Prepared and Modified categories: ATVs, UTVs, side-by-sides, Trophy Trucks, Crosskarts, Formula Cross, Legend cars, and tube-frame vehicles are eligible to compete in the Constructors category subject to applicable preparation allowances.
+The following types of vehicles are currently not eligible to compete in Stock, Prepared and Modified, or UTV categories: ATVs, UTVs, side by sides, Trophy Trucks, Crosskarts, Formula Cross, Legend cars, and tube-frame vehicles.
+Trophy Trucks, Crosskarts, Formula Cross, Legend cars, and tube-frame vehicles are eligible to compete in the Constructors category subject to applicable preparation allowances.

 3.2 VEHICLE/DRIVER SAFETY (Mandatory for all SCCA sanctioned RallyCross events.
-See Article 2.1)
+See Section 2.1)